cloudFPGA/cFp_HelloThemisto/README.md

 ![Setup-of-the cFp_HelloThemisto project](./DOC/imgs/Fig-HelloThemisto-Setup.png)

-**Info/Note**
-- The shell [Themisto](https://github.com/cloudFPGA/cFDK/blob/main/DOC/Themisto.md) uses the
-  concept of *MPI communicator* in which each cloudFPGA role application is assigned a unique number to identify itself.
-This number is called the `node_rank` (or `rank` for short).
-It does not change once the cluster is created and its value always ranges from 0 to *cluster-size-1*.
+The shell [Themisto](https://github.com/cloudFPGA/cFDK/blob/main/DOC/Themisto.md) uses the concept of *MPI communicator* in which each cloudFPGA role application is assigned a unique number to identify itself.
+This number is called the `node_rank` (or `rank` for short), its value always ranges from 0 to *cluster-size-1* and that value does not change once the cluster is created.

-- The two FPGA applications of this project leverage both their `node_rank` and the `cluster_size` to determine the address of the next node in the following manner:
+The two FPGA applications of this project leverage both their `node_rank` and the `cluster_size` to determine the address of the next node in the following manner:
   ```
       next_node_rank = (curr_node_rank + 1) % cluster_size
   ```
 As a result, the rudimentary size of the proposed ring-based cluster can be extended by simply inserting more such FPGA application nodes into the ring.

 ## Shell-Role-Architecture
 In **cloudFPGA** (cF), a user application is referred to as a **ROLE** and is integrated